Gumichan01/tx-translation/README.md

 ## Disclaimer ##

-Internationalization and Localization is not supported yet by Target Xplosion, but it will be integrated in the beta version.
+Internationalization and Localization are not supported yet by Target Xplosion, but they will be integrated in the beta version.
 However, I started to create this repository, so people can start to translate the game in several languages.